-- dA fragment lengths from the digest with enzyme A. - dB fragment lengths from the digest with enzyme B. - dX fragment lengths from the digest with both A and B.
+- dA fragment lengths after digestion with enzyme A. - dB -fragment lengths after digestion with enzyme B. - dX fragment lengths after digestion with both A and B.

+Output:

-Output: A - location of the cuts for the enzyme A. B - location of the cuts for the enzyme B.
+- A location of the cuts for the enzyme A. - B location of the cuts for the enzyme B.